INTERNATIONAL CATHOLIC MOVEMENT FOR INTELLECTUAL AND CULTURAL AFFAIRS

 The Vice-Presidents shall be elected by the Plenary Assembly on the proposal of the Council.
 They shall be elected for a four-year term.
 The posts of Vice-Presidents are renewable.
 The Council may designate a grouping of Constituent and Corresponding Members in a particular geographic area to be a region.
 Each region may nominate to the Council one or more candidates for the position of Vice-President with responsibilities within that region.
 The Council will propose to the Plenary Assembly the candidates for the positions of Vice-President.
 If a vacancy occurs in a position of Vice-President between Plenary Assemblies, the Council may appoint a person from that region to act in that position for that particular term.

-The Council comprises of the President and fourteen other members, being the President and fourteen other members, being the Vice-Presidents and the Councillors.
+The Council comprises of the President and up to fourteen other members, being the President and fourteen other members, being the Vice-Presidents and the Councillors.

 The Councillors shall be the persons who are nominated by the Constituent members of those Member- organisations designated by the Plenary Assembly.